OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 **BEFORE YOU START**

 > Science is everyhwere, science is all around us.
 This is your last chance.
 After this there is no turning back.
-You take the [blue pill](link to Elsevier OS website), the story ends, you wake up in your bed, and believe whatever you want to believe.
+You take the [blue pill](https://www.elsevier.com/about/open-science), the story ends, you wake up in your bed, and believe whatever you want to believe.
 You take the [red pill](#Introduction), you stay in Wonderland, and we show you how deep the rabbit hole goes.
+(Fishburne, 1999)

 Did you know that the Internet and the World Wide Web were both originally designed for research purposes?
-Scientists wanted a fast, easy, and low-cost way for sharing data with each other, and hence the Internet was born.
+Researchers wanted a fast, easy, and low-cost way for sharing data with each other, and hence the Internet was born.
 Now, the Internet dominates almost all aspects of our daily lives, and yet has somehow deviated from this original purpose.
-Now, science seems to have gone almost backwards compared to every other enterprise - Open Science is the movement to bring modern research back into line with this original digital intent, while reasserting fundamental scientific principles back to the endeavour.
+Now, research seems to have gone almost backwards compared to every other enterprise - Open Science is the movement to bring modern research back into line with this original digital intent, while reasserting fundamental scientific principles back to the endeavour.

-Did you also now that this is so important, that it is even in the United Nations Declaration on Human Rights?
+Did you also now that this is so important, that it is even in the [United Nations Declaration on Human Rights](http://www.un.org/en/universal-declaration-human-rights/)?

-[Insert quote from Article 27 here]
+> (1) Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.

+> (2) Everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author.

-You have probably landed here because you have a nagging feeling that something about the way modern science is conducted and shared is not quite right.
+You have probably landed here because you have a nagging feeling that something about the way modern research is conducted and shared is not quite right.
 This module will hopefully shed some light on those feelings, and help you to understand the state of the present system, and its discord within intrinsic human and scientific values and principles.
 This is the start of your own journey to become an *awesome* researcher and a *champion* in your field.
 Hopefully, by being here, we can all work together to empower individuals and communities to make changes to research cultures that we haven't even imagined yet!

 <br/>

-[INSERT Introductory VIDEO HERE] >> https://en.wikipedia.org/wiki/File:Open_research.ogv
+[INSERT Introductory VIDEO HERE]

 ## Introduction <a name="Introduction"></a>